isvora/corvus/README.md

 ## Discord

-For easier use I've built Bender, a Discord bot to help with visualizing the data.
+For easier use I've built `Bender`, a Discord bot to help with visualizing the data.

-The scanning happens every 30 seconds, and we publish any new data on Discord.
+The scanning happens every  minute, and we publish any new data on Discord.

 An example with how this looks can be seen here: